pentacleai/pentaclecss/src/lottecss/readme.md

 ###Use

 $ yarn add sass

 $ yarn add lottecss

 ####Add the following line of code to App.scss
 @import '~lottecss/assets/styles/lotte.scss';

+Note the @import will be migrated to the new Sass Dart @use in the near future

 ####In App.js
 import './App.scss';